jina-ai/executors/jinahub/encoders/image/ImageTorchEncoder/README.md

 ### Set `volumes`:

-With the `volumes` attribute, you can map the torch cache directory to your local cache directory, in order to avoid downloading the model each time you start the flow.
+With the `volumes` attribute, you can map the torch cache directory to your local cache directory, in order to avoid downloading the model each time you start the Flow.

 ```python
 from jina import Flow